Mirantis/mke-docs/content/docs/getting-started/_index.md

 {{% /steps %}}

-In addition, this **Getting started** section offers other key MKE 4 information, such as [how to add and remove cluster nodes](add-and-remove-cluster-nodes), [how to obtain the current MKE 4 configuration file](get-current-mke-config), and [how to uninstall a cluster](uninstall-cluster).
+In addition, this **Getting started** section offers such other key MKE 4 information as [how to use kubelet to access and manage your cluster](access-manage-cluster-kubelet), [how to add and remove cluster nodes](add-and-remove-cluster-nodes), [how to obtain the current MKE 4 configuration file](get-current-mke-config), and [how to uninstall a cluster](uninstall-cluster).